-7 English law is inherently superior to other legal systems due to the doctrine of "satere decis," for example; Lord Dipolck's 1978 Alexander Lecture 45 Arbitration 10 at 21, as well as his speech at the House of Lords on 15th May 1978 .
-Lord Denning MR, Said that "owing to arbitrations and cases which are stated for the opinion of the court, the commercial law of Enaland is the commercial law of the world.
+English law is inherently superior to other legal systems due to the doctrine of "satere decis," for example; Lord Dipolck's 1978 Alexander Lecture 45 Arbitration 10 at 21, as well as his speech at the House of Lords on 15th May 1978 .
+Lord Denning MR, Said that "owing to arbitrations and cases which are stated for the opinion of the court, the commercial law of England is the commercial law of the world.
 Other countries do not have procedures like ours by cases stated to get the points of law before their courts."
 (HL Deb 12 Dec 1978) 397 cc434-64.

-8 See Arbitration Act 1889 S. 4.
-Total autonomy of arbitral proceedings was monopolised by courts in England.
-9 See Sir Frederick Pollock and Frederick William Maitland, The History of England Law 667 (2nd edn 1889).
+See Sir Frederick Pollock and Frederick William Maitland, The History of England Law 667 (2nd edn 1889).

-10See Scruton I J, in Re Olympia Oil & Cake Co & Mac Andrew Moreland & Co [1918] 2KB at 771-778.
+$^{^{10}}$ See Scruton I J, in Re Olympia Oil & Cake Co & Mac Andrew Moreland & Co [1918] 2KB at 771-778.
 Where he said that judges have frequently expressed their reluctance to be invoked at all by a party to an arbitration agreement and the jurisdiction of courts cannot be ousted by agreement of the parties.